WeblateOrg/weblate/docs/admin/addons.rst

 Automatically translates strings using machine translation or other components.

+It is triggered:

-Triggered automatically when new strings appear in a component.
+* When new strings appear in a component.
+* Once in a month for every component, this can be configured using :setting:`BACKGROUND_TASKS`.

 .. seealso::